Jfri3ss/Python-Numpy-Doc/README.md

   - 'NumPy'
   - 'Math'
   - 'Methods'
-  - 'Arrays'
 CatalogContent:
   - 'learn-python-3'
   - 'paths/computer-science'
 ---

 In NumPy, the **cos** function computes the cosine of each element in an array.
-This trigonometric function is essential for various mathematical computations, especially in physics, engineering, computer graphics, and signal processing.
-By applying the **cos** function element-wise, NumPy enables efficient and fast calculations on large datasets, making it an indispensable tool for scientific computing, data analysis, and machine learning.
+This trigonometric function is essential for various mathematical computations, especially in physics, engineering, computer graphics, and signal processing, and more.

 ## Syntax